hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

       # {{< version 0.2.7 changed >}} title shown in home page (HTML format is supported)
       title = ""
       # subtitle shown in home page
-      subtitle = "This is My New Hugo Site"
+      subtitle = "This is my new Hugo FixIt site"
       # whether to use typeit animation for subtitle
       typeit = true
       # whether to show social links